-SIGN IN/SIGN OUT
+SIGN IN/SIGN OUT \\\\

 You are required to sign your child in and out daily.
 Please notify the staff that you are picking up your child when you arrive.
 If we are outside, we may not see you wave to your child and know that he/she has left.
+Additionally, if your child's class is already outside when you drop off your child, please walk your child outside to join the rest of the class and make verbal and/or eye contact with your child's teachers to notify them of your child's arrival.

-PERSONS AUTHORIZED TO PICK-UP CHILDREN
+PERSONS AUTHORIZED TO PICK-UP CHILDREN\